Washi1337/AsmResolver/docs/dotnet/cloning.rst

 See :ref:`dotnet-importer-common-caveats` for more information on reference importing and its caveats.

-Post processing of cloned members
+Post-processing of cloned members
 ---------------------------------

 In some cases, cloned members may need to be post-processed before they are injected into the target module.
 The ``MemberCloner`` class can be initialized with an instance of a ``IMemberClonerListener``, that gets notified by the cloner object every time a definition was cloned.

-Below an example that appends the string ``_Cloned`` to the  name for every cloned type.
+Below is an example that appends the string ``_Cloned`` to the  name for every cloned type.

 .. code-block:: csharp